semrush/intergalactic/website/docs/components/tooltip/tooltip-a11y.md

 @## Considerations for developers

-- Tooltips should not receive focus.
+- Tooltips shouldn't receive focus.
 The focus should remain on the field, button, or link the tooltip is about.
-- When open, tooltips should not block a user from performing any task on the page.
+- When open, tooltips shouldn't block a user from performing any task on the page.
-- Tooltips should not be revealed until a short time has passed (~1-5 seconds).
+- Tooltips shouldn't be revealed until a short time has passed (~1-5 seconds).
 - Depending on the tooltip option you choose, there may be additional ARIA tags you should apply.
 Add `aria-describedby="example1"` on an input field and link it to a related section with a matching ID selector `id="example1"`.
 - Whenever possible, use descriptive text on your form fields that does need to be activated by a focus or hover event.
 Tooltips can be problematic for some assistive technologies (AT) devices.